3dgeo-heidelberg/etrainee/course/module2/04_multitemporal_classification/04_multitemporal_classification.md

 <img src="media/varimp.png" title="Aggregated feature importance derived from tree species Sentinel-2 classification result from 2015-2017." alt="Figure 5" width="640"/>

-<i>Aggregated feature importance derived from tree species Sentinel-2 classification result from 2015-2017 by the use of variable importance in Random Forest (figure by [Immitzer et al., 2019](https://doi.org/10.3390/rs11222599), modified/ [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).</i>
+<i>Aggregated feature importance derived from tree species Sentinel-2 classification result from 2015-2017 by the use of variable importance in Random Forest (figure by <a href="https://doi.org/10.3390/rs11222599">Immitzer et al., 2019</a>, modified / <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>).</i>
 </center>

 Feature selection methods can be divided into **unsupervised** and **supervised**.
 The first one select representative bands based on the original image characteristics, while the second one use label information to assess the quality of particular bands.